-Plant a parsley transplant in an unglazed terra cotta pot at least 8 inches deep.
+- Plant a parsley transplant in an unglazed terra-cotta pot at least 8 inches (20cm) deep.

-Water parsley only when top inch or so of soil is dry.
+- Water parsley only when the top inch or so of soil is dry.

-Provide supplemental lighting for parsley for 10-11 hours with the lights about 6 inches away from the plant.
+- Provide supplemental lighting for parsley for 10-11 hours, with the lights about 6 inches (15 cm) from the plant.

 - Parsley grown indoors benefits from a liquid organic fertilizer application each month during the growing season.

 4. Harvest parsley often

 - When to Harvest: Begin harvesting parsley when the plants have at least three segments.
 This usually occurs around 70-90 days after planting.

 - How to Harvest: Cut stems from the outside of the plant first, as these are the most mature.
 Snip them off close to the ground.
 This method allows the younger inner leaves to continue growing.